 Editor's message: The role of the HR department stretches from setting people policies and procedures to feeding into the business strategy.

-Noelle Murphy, HR practice editorial team leader
+Noelle Murphy, senior HR practice editor

 HR and legal information and guidance relating to HR policy and strategy.